 - Amazon and similar retailers also have loads of multi-camera options which record to a local storage device along with giving cloud access (either for real time viewing, or sometimes for cloud backups).
 An example being the $200 ZOSI full HD camera system.

-If you’re wanting whole house camera surveillance on a 24/7 basis, one of the many ‘conventional CCTV + cloud capability’ options could be a good option for you.
+If you’re wanting whole house camera surveillance on a 24/7 basis, one of the many companies that used to offer ‘conventional CCTV’ cameras, but have now added cloud-viewing capability, will probably be a good option for you.